sanfinity-Iot/openremote/User-Guide:-Use-Flow-Rules.md

 # The Flow rules model

-Describe the structure of the Flow rules
+Describe the structure of the Flow rules.

+Refer to separate Wiki 'Use Flows' for describing the front-end application.

 # See Also